audiamus/BookLibConnect/README.md

 ![](res/libwnd.png?raw=true)

 Book Lib Connect is an Audible downloader app.
-It should be seen as temporary/preview project, because its features will become an integrated component in future AAX Audio Converter 2.
+It should be seen as temporary/preview project, because its features will become an integrated component in a future version of AAX Audio Converter.

 _**Note:** Books downloaded with Book Lib Connect and exported for [AAX Audio Converter](https://github.com/audiamus/AaxAudioConverter) do not need a classic activation code.
 If AAX Audio Converter asks or one, any dummy code will do._